Features

 Library provides an ability to output tests result in a Cucumber JSON format.

-library feature in your Cargo.toml
+Just enable output-json library feature in your Cargo.toml:

 cucumber = { version = "0.11", features = ["output-json"] }

-And configure Cucumber's output both to STDOUT and writer::Json
+And configure Cucumber's output both to STDOUT and writer::Json (with writer::Tee):

 use std::{convert::Infallible, fs, io}; use async_trait::async_trait; use cucumber::WorldInit; use cucumber::{writer, WriterExt as _}; #[derive(Debug, WorldInit)] struct World; #[async_trait(?Send)] impl cucumber::World for World { type Error = Infallible; async fn new() -> Result<Self, Self::Error> { Ok(World) } } #[tokio::main] async fn main() -> io::Result<()> { let file = fs::File::create(dbg!(format!("{}/target/schema.json", env!("CARGO_MANIFEST_DIR"))))?; World::cucumber() .with_writer( // `Writer`s pipeline is constructed in a reversed order. writer::Basic::stdout() // And output to STDOUT. .summarized() // Simultaneously, add execution summary. .tee::<World, _>(writer::Json::for_tee(file)) // Then, output to JSON file. .normalized() // First, normalize events order. ) .run_and_exit("tests/features/book") .await; Ok(()) }